dmalhotra/SCTL/doc/doxygen/kernel_functions.rst

 This header file defines various kernel functions used for computing potentials and gradients in Laplace and Stokes problems in 3D.
 The kernel objects inherit from the ``GenericKernel`` class defined in :ref:`generic-kernel.hpp <generic-kernel_hpp>`.
-These kernel implementations can be used as templates for other user defined kernels.
+These kernel implementations can be used as templates for writing new user defined kernels.
+This is explained further in :ref:`Writing Custom Kernel Objects <tutorial-kernels>`.

      - ``Laplace3D_FxU``: Laplace single-layer kernel.